chunna/simple-deployment/README.md

 sudo sed -i "s/"#passenger_ruby"/"passenger_ruby"/g" /etc/nginx/conf.d/passenger.conf
 sudo sed -i "s/"#passenger_instance_registry_dir"/"passenger_instance_registry_dir"/g" /etc/nginx/conf.d/passenger.conf
 ```
+>Here we could probably achieve the same with just one line of code: `sudo sed -i "s/"#passenger_"/"passenger_"/g" /etc/nginx/conf.d/passenger.conf`, however I have chosen to be more explicit in case other similar lines appear in the configuration file.

 For security best practice, we will create a new user account used for running the app.
 We will call the account `sinatraapp`.

 *deploy-3-nginx.sh*